 About the Attorney General

-Before becoming Attorney General, Schneiderman was praised as a leading reformer in the State Senate by numerous editorial pages and good government organizations across New York.
-Among his many legislative accomplishments, Schneiderman passed sweeping ethics reforms, chaired the committee to expel a corrupt senator for the first time in modern history, led the effort to reform the draconian Rockefeller drug laws, cracked down on health insurance companies seeking to deny coverage to vulnerable New Yorkers, and enacted the toughest law in the nation to root out fraud against taxpayers.
+Before becoming Attorney General, Eric was praised as a leading reformer in the State Senate by numerous editorial pages and good government organizations.
+Among his many legislative accomplishments, Eric led the effort to reform the broken and outdated Rockefeller drug laws, and cracked down on health insurance companies trying to deny coverage to vulnerable New Yorkers.
+He chaired the committee to expel a corrupt senator for the first time in modern history, and enacted the toughest law in the nation to root out fraud against taxpayers.

 Eric previously served as a public interest lawyer, representing tenants trying to evict drug dealers from their buildings, women seeking access to health clinics, and taxpayers in historic lawsuits against the MTA.
 He also spent 15 years in private practice at the firm of Kirkpatrick and Lockhart.